21 Fun Things to Do in Central Park, New York City

 17. Amble by the Ramble

-If you’re in need of even more greenery, where better to be than the Ramble?
-Experience a woodland experience in the middle of one of the busiest cities in the world.
+If you're in need of even more greenery, where better in Central Park to be than the Ramble?
+Get lost on the paths less traveled in this serene spot.

-Not far from the Bethesda Terrace, enter New York’s favorite forest and breathe in serenity ambling around the Ramble.
+Experience a woodland wonderland in the middle of one of the busiest cities in the world.
+Not far from the Bethesda Terrace, enter New York's favorite forest and breathe in the tranquility of the Ramble.

-18. Bridges Over Tranquil Water
+18. Cross Bridges Over Tranquil Water

-Connecting Cherry Hill and the Ramble, this romantic hotpot offers stunning views, making it the perfect place to pop the question or shoot a rom-com!
+One of the most recognized and photographed bridges, Bow Bridge is an iconic Central Park staple.
+Connecting Cherry Hill and the Ramble, this romantic hotpot offers stunning views, making it the perfect place to pop the question or shoot a rom-com.

+Bridge the gap at Gapstow Bridge, another stunning and iconic Central Park attraction.
 If visiting in the fall, indulge in the deep reds and burnt oranges of the changing leaves and breathe in the sweet scent of old oak trees and the abundant cherry trees.

 Every inch of Central Park is teeming with wildlife – keep an eye out for ducks and geese wading through the water.